livetrails/targetj/README.md

 ## Animation API example

-TargetJ provides efficient, easy-to-control UI animation and manipulation through special targets that reflect HTML style names, such as `x`, `y`, `width`, `height`, `scale`, `rotate`, and `opacity`.
+TargetJ provides efficient, easy-to-control UI animation and manipulation through special targets that reflect HTML style names, such as `width`, `height`, `scale`, `rotate`, and `opacity`.

 Below is a comparison between implementing animations in TargetJ versus using the Animation API.
 While the Animation API may still offer a slight performance edge, TargetJ comes very close.

 ![animation api example](https://targetj.io/img/animationComparison2.gif)